A new frontier

 The objective of MR Fingerprinting is to generate robust, quantitative multi-parametric maps with high reproducibility that are able to measure absolute values.

-The Analyzer simultaneously analyzes all quantitative data from MRF parameter maps, conventional parameter maps, and anatomical MR data.
+The Analyzer2 simultaneously analyzes all quantitative data from MRF parameter maps, conventional parameter maps, and anatomical MR data.
 The dependency between two parameters is visualized by a scatter plot for the analysis of the relationship of measured

 quantitative MRF parameters (such as T1 or T2 values), and conventional quantitative data (such as ADC values).
 The plot displays the values of one parameter over a second parameter across all voxels of the measured volume.
 This represents distinct areas characterizing different tissue types.